zer0cache/matic-docs/docs/edge/get-started/terraform-aws-deployment.md

 * [aws access key ID and secret access key](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-prereqs.html#getting-started-prereqs-keys)

 ### Terraform variables
-Three variables that must be provided, before running the deployment:
+Two variables that must be provided, before running the deployment:

-* `account_id` - the AWS account ID that the Polygon Edge blockchain cluster will be deployed on
 * `alb_ssl_certificate` - the ARN of the certificate from AWS Certificate Manager to be used by ALB for https protocol.
   The certificate must be generated before starting the deployment, and it must have **Issued** status
 * `premine` - the account that will receive pre mined native currency.